Gadget Flow

-Gadget Flow (also known as The Gadget Flow) is a New York City-based curated e-commerce marketplace launched in 2012 in Greece by Evan Varsamis, Cassie Ousta, and Mike Chliounakis.
-At 22 million visits per month it is among the largest product-search engines with an emphasis on researching products from Amazon, Etsy, Kickstarter, IndieGogo and other crowdfunding platforms.
+Gadget Flow (also known as The Gadget Flow) is a curated e-commerce marketplace based in New York City.
+It was launched in 2012 in Greece by Evan Varsamis, Cassie Ousta, and Mike Chliounakis.
+With 22 million visits per month, it is among the largest product-search engines, emphasizing product research from platforms such as Amazon, Etsy, Kickstarter, IndieGogo, and other crowdfunding platforms.